Some basic Croatian to use on your holiday in Croatia

 Za predjelo želim juhu od povrća, za glavno jelo teleće medaljone i pire krompir, a kao prilog miješanu salatu. – I would like the vegetable soup as a starter, veal medallions and mashed potatoes for the main course and a mixed salad as a side dish.

-When paying in the restaurant, you can simply say U redu je (It's OK), to let the waiter know that you don't expect to receive any change, i.e. that the waiter is free to keep it as a tip!
+When paying in a restaurant, you can simply say U redu je!
+(That's okay), to let the waiter know that you don't expect to receive any change, i.e. that the waiter is free to keep the difference as a tip!